-The Fidelidade Group operates in the Portuguese insurance market, selling products across all lines of business, as part of a multibrand strategy using a vast and diversified distribution network.
-The Fidelidade Group products reach customers through three different brands, Fidelidade, Multicare and OK!Teleseguros.
+The Longrun Group operates in the Portuguese insurance market, selling products across all lines of business, as part of a multibrand strategy using a vast and diversified distribution network.
+The Longrun Group's products reach customers through three different brands, Fidelidade, Multicare and OK!
+Teleseguros, all of which are leaders in their segments.